wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

 = 2.11 =
 Enhanced WPML and new Polylang support.
 "Attached" Media/Assistant table view.
-Seven other enhancements, thirteen fixes.
+Eight other enhancements, fifteen fixes.

 == Other Notes ==